transferable-samplers/transferable-samplers/docs/contributing.md

 Thank you for your interest in contributing!

-We welcome bug reports, pull requests, and improvements of any kind.
+We welcome bug reports, pull requests, and improvements of all kinds.

 ## Contributing a Dataset or Method